 Apples might seem like a natural choice for your dog, but is it something they need in their diet, and do they process it the same way that we do?
-What’s good for us is not always good for them.
-Luckily we’ve got dogs covered with specially formulated dog food.
+After all, what’s good for us is not always good for them.

 Since we’ve got dog food at the ready, there’s not really a need to give them apples.
 It’s not necessary to give your dog daily fruits and veggies the same way you need to for yourself and your family.

 If they do end up with an apple, make sure they don’t eat it entirely.
 The seeds contain trace amounts of cyanide.
-You’ll see some owners say that it’s OK to give your dog fruits and vegetables.
-They often list apples as being one of the approved fruits, but it falls into the category of not being necessary.
+In general, Apples fall into the category of not being necessary for dogs.
 In fact, you are probably better off not providing them at all.

 Can I Give My Dog Apples?
 Answer: Not Recommended